xcesco/kripton/README.md

 See [benchmarks](https://github.com/xcesco/kripton/wiki/Performance) for more informations about JSON persistence perfomance.

+If you are interested in Kripton Persistence Library, visit [abubusoft.com](http://www.abubusoft.com/wp/)

 # Usage
 You can use Kritpon Annotation Processor and Kripton Library via maven